mgrider/SKHexGrid/README.md

 * Add additional "initial shading" options
   - two-color edges
   - three-color rings
+  - 2-color and 3-color border coloring (only on the edges)
+* interaction ideas
-* Add a toggle (& settings section) for drag & associated colors
+  - Add a toggle (& settings section) for drag & associated colors
+  - Add a second tap state, so you can toggle between three colors empty->tap1->tap2
-* Add an option to add shapes on top of the grid as opposed to fully coloring the tapped cell
+  - Add an option to add shapes on top of the grid as opposed to fully coloring the tapped cell, maybe with user-configurable hexagon states:
-* Add a second tap state, so you can toggle between three colors empty->tap1->tap2
+    - options might include: color change, add shape of color (square, circle, triangle?)
+    - initially, tap would just toggle through the configured states
+    - this would change drag functionality to move state from one coordinate to another
 * Remember the background color for each cell so tapping/dragging doesn't mess up the initial colors
 * Add more visual effects
   - animate the border of a tapped cell